 Each time I see a young man lynched by the Israeli army, and each time I see people pass by or stop to watch.
 I see more and more threatening deaths coming around.

 I was putting a scenario in my head this morning, imagining myself fully awake.
 What would I have done?
 I imagined myself walking down to them and really ask them to stop.
 What is it that makes them so violent?
 Can’t they take him without all this aggression?
 What did they suspect in a man walking?
-I, like them don’t want another attack.
+I, like them, don’t want another attack.
 I don’t want to see another Palestinian getting killed.
-I prefer to know that this man will rotten in their jails with the hope of a life that will form its own at some point, and not death.
+I prefer to know that this man will live rotten in their jails with the hope of life that will form its own at some point, and not death.
 Why do they have to use all this force?

 I couldn’t but imagine a scenario with more violence that may erupt.
 This time, us, being the victims.